microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/deviceregistrationpolicy.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the policy scope of the Azure Active Directory tenant that control quota restrictions, additional authentication, and authorization policies to register device identities to your organization.
+Represents the policy scope that controls quota restrictions, additional authentication, and authorization policies to register device identities to your organization.

 ## Methods